 Public consultation

 Public consultation began on 22 November 2022 and was due to close on Monday 20 February 2023.
-Due to the disruption caused by recent severe weather events, that deadline was extended until Friday 10 March 2023.
+Due to the disruption caused by severe weather events, that deadline was extended until Friday 10 March 2023.

 Indicative timeframes